 Seeds can be sown at any time of the year into a sandy compost and covered thinly with sand or grit.
 No artificial heat is needed.
 The seed tray is best left in a cool spot and kept moist.
-Seeds generally germinate in the spring whenever they are sown but odd ones may come up at any time.
+Seeds generally germinate in the spring, and not before, whenever they are sown but odd ones may come up at any time.
 Grow small plants on before planting out in rows about 3 feet apart.

 Common name:Rubus idaeus

 Packet Content:30 (Approx)